horacephair/horacephair.github.io/index.md

 You are at the right place.
 You were probably pretty sure.
 Have you been here before?
 Maybe <a href="http://horacephair.slack.com">talk to us</a><sup><small><a href="#slack">*</a></small></sup> about it if you're still feeling unsure.

+<a href="https://github.com/horacephair/horacephair.github.io/edit/master/index.md">here is the link to edit this page</a>

 <strong><a href="http://goo.gl/maps/OFoWI">This is the link to a horace p. hair maaaaap.</a></strong>

 Really.